KTOK: 1940s and 50s

 In 1941, with the enactment of the North American Regional Broadcasting Agreement (NARBA), KTOK moved to 1400 kHz.
 The power increased to 250 watts, but management wanted to make KTOK's signal competitive with 930 WKY (5,000 watts) and 1520 KOMA (50,000 watts).

 In the late 1940s, KTOK got permission from the Federal Communications Commission to move to 1000 kHz.
 The power increased to 5,000 watts by day, 1,000 watts at night.
 The station also added an FM companion.
 KTOK-FM signed on in 1946 on 104.3 MHz.
 It mostly simulcast the AM station.
 However, management saw little hope in making KTOK-FM profitable and gave it up after several years.

 By the 1950s, as network programming was moving from radio to television, KTOK switched to a full service, middle of the road (MOR) format of popular adult music, news and sports.
 As WKY and KOMA became youth-oriented Top 40 stations, KTOK began carrying sports from their former networks, NBC and CBS, including the World Series, championship fights and auto racing.
 An advertisement in the 1960 edition of the Broadcasting Yearbook said KTOK plays "toe-tapping music (no rock and roll) and all of the announcers are adults," to contrast KTOK with the youthful Top 40 disc jockeys on WKY and KOMA.

 1960s - 1980s

 In the 1960s, the nighttime power increased to match the daytime power, 5,000 watts.
 But it had to use a complicated directional antenna system to make the higher nighttime power work, while still protecting other stations on AM 1000.

-In 1978, KTOK was acquired by the Insilco Broadcasting Group (the forerunner to Clear Channel Communications aka iHeartMedia), which also bought an FM station on 102.7, KZUE, which aired an adult contemporary music format.
+In 1973, KTOK was acquired by Covenant Broadcasting (later known as Insilco Broadcasting Group, a forerunner to Clear Channel Communications aka iHeartMedia), which also bought an FM station on 102.7, KZUE, which aired an adult contemporary music format.
 (102.7 today is Top 40/CHR KJYO.)
 KTOK became an affiliate of the ABC Information Radio Network.

 KTOK gradually increased the talk programming and cut the MOR music programming.
 By the 1980s, it had become a talk station.